 Tools

-As part of our research we have been developing some open source tools, some of which are listed below:
+As part of our research we have been developing several open source tools.
+They can all be found on the GitHub page of the Software Engineering Lab

 - GAWD is a command-line tool to compute differences between GitHub Actions workflow files.
 It was reported in the MSR 2024 tool publication “gawd: A Differencing Tool for GitHub Actions Workflows“.

-- GAP is a very simple command-line tool that we created for forecasting future commit activity of contributors involved in software projects distributed through git.
-More information can be found in the journal publication “GAP: Forecasting commit activity in git projects” in Journal of Systems and Software.
+- GAP is a very simple command-line tool for forecasting future commit activity of contributors involved in software projects distributed through git.
+It was reported in the publication “GAP: Forecasting commit activity in git projects” in Journal of Systems and Software.

 - ConPan is a tool that was developed in 2019 by Ahmed Zerouali to inspect Docker containers, by extracting their installed packages and analyze their technical lag, vulnerabilities and other type of bugs.
-More information can be find in the associated MSR 2019 publication “ConPan: a tool to analyze packages in software containers“.
+It was presented in the MSR 2019 publication “ConPan: a tool to analyze packages in software containers“.

 - Sismic is a Python library to define, simulate, execute and test statecharts, supporting test-driven development, behaviour-driven development, design by contract, and property statecharts to monitor violations of behavioural properties during statechart execution.
-It was developed in 2018 by Alexandre Decan in the context of a journal publication “A method for testing and validating executable statechart models” in Software & Systems Modeling.
+It was presented in the Software & Systems Modeling journal article “A method for testing and validating executable statechart models“.